axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 ---
-description: Run an archive node on the mainnet.
+description: Install an archive node using Docker.
 ---

 # Run an archive node